PROFILE: Remigijus Zemaitaitis, Lithuania's new radical-right leader

 In June 2023 Zemaitaitis made Facebook posts claiming that "the Jews and Russians" oppressed ethnic Lithuanians during World War II and were responsible for the 1944 massacre in the village of Pirciupiai, an atrocity that was, in fact, carried out by German SS forces.

-Earlier in May 2023, Zemaitaitis shared a news story about the demolition of a Palestinian school by Israel in the occupied West Bank, commenting that such actions “fuel anger and hatred towards Jews and their nation”, following it with an anti-semitic rhyme that ends with “take a little stick, children, and kill that jew”.
+Earlier in May 2023, Zemaitaitis shared a news story about the demolition of a Palestinian school by Israel in the occupied West Bank, commenting that such actions “fuel anger and hatred towards Jews and their nation”, following it with an anti-semitic rhyme that ends with “take a little stick, children, and kill that Jew”.

 But Zemaitaitis shrugs off the accusations: “Thank God, my opponents did not accuse me of molesting children, which haunts the ruling Homeland Union.
 If someone in Lithuania calls you an anti-semite, it means you’re so transparent and spotless wherever they look.
-That is the only thing they can concoct in and attempt to smear me.”
+That is the only thing they can concoct, and attempt to smear me.”

 “The still powerful clan of former KGB members and their accomplices, as well as the neo-liberals besmear us, not the people everywhere,” says Zemaitaitis.